Arv1nP/phase-3-project/README.md

 - Register or login to your account.
 - Choose an option from the main menu:
-  - Learn vocabulary: Select a language and start learning 3 new words.
+  - Learn vocabulary: Select a language and start learning 3 new words and add notes to those words.
   - Translate words: Translate words between 3 different languages.
   - Search for synonyms: Find synonyms for any given word also multilingual.
+  - Notes: Review your previously taken notes its title, the language and the words they was on.
   - Check your progress: View your learning progress in each language.

 ## Features